idaholab/moose/modules/tensor_mechanics/doc/content/documentation/modules/tensor_mechanics/StressDivergence.md

 the kernel so that the kernel and the materials all compute variables with respect to the deformed mesh; however, the setting of `use_displaced_mesh` should not be changed from the default in the materials.
-The tensor mechanics master action automatically creates the appropriate settings for all classes.
+The [TensorMechanics/MasterAction](/Master/index.md) automatically creates the appropriate settings for all classes.
 The input file syntax to set the Stress Divergence kernel for finite strain problems is:

 !listing modules/tensor_mechanics/test/tests/finite_strain_elastic/finite_strain_elastic_new_test.i